 I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, 2 with all humility and gentleness, with patience, bearing with one another in love, 3 eager to maintain the unity of the Spirit in the bond of peace.

 My hope and prayer for Southridge is that we would continue to be “eager to maintain the unity of the Spirit in the bond of peace.”
 Christians, Jesus said that the world will know us by our love for one another.
 The way in which we are loving each other, caring for one another, and bearing with one another is to be reflective of the wonderful love we have been shown in Jesus Christ!
 May we not lose heart in our pursuit of this, to the glory of God!

-If you have questions, suggestions, or concerns please do not hesitate to contact myself, another pastor, a member of the Leadership Council, or a deacon.
+I cannot wait to see you this Sunday, September 20!
+If you have any questions, comments, or concerns please do not hesitate to contact myself, another pastor, or a deacon.

 In Christ’s Love,

 During COVID-19, Please Call Ahead Before Visiting the Church